celo-org/docs/docs/celo-codebase/protocol/transactions/escrow.md

 :::caution Forthcoming change to Event Emitted in Escrow.sol

-In a forthcoming Escrow.sol upgrade, we are proposing to change the data emitted in the `to` from `payment.sender` to `msg.sender`.
+In a forthcoming [Escrow.sol](https://github.com/celo-org/celo-monorepo/blob/6b6ce69fde8f4868b54abd8dd267e5313c3ddedd/packages/protocol/contracts/identity/Escrow.sol) upgrade, we are proposing to change the data emitted in the `to` field from `payment.sender` to `msg.sender`.
 [Read more on GitHub Discussions](https://github.com/celo-org/identity/discussions/25).

 :::